 Through lectures, exercises and discussions, you will learn how to:

-Identify major emerging technologies in healthcare and understand their potential impacts on patient care, clinical decision-making, and healthcare systems.
+Explore major emerging technologies in healthcare and their potential to shape patient care, clinical decision-making, and health systems in the years ahead.